 If your own state Department of Motor Vehicles penalizes you for a Colorado DUI (which is likely), your state will apply its own penalties, not Colorado’s.

 No, you shouldn’t, even if you are innocent.
 You have the right to remain silent.
 Exercise this right so that the police do not trick you into saying something that makes you sound guilty.
 Ask for an Aurora, CO DUID attorney, and don’t speak until you consult them.

 Contact Our Aurora DUI Lawyers Immediately!
 Time Is Not On Your Side

-The Aurora criminal charges defense lawyers at Gerash Steiner Blanton, P.C., are ready to fight for your future and your freedom.
+Our attorneys at Gerash Steiner Blanton, P.C., are ready to fight for your future and your freedom.
 We are intimately familiar with Colorado DUI/DUID law and with local judges and prosecutors.
 Contact us online to schedule a free consultation.

 Our experienced legal team handles other types of cases as well, including: